Payments trends 2020 has been saved

 InFocus: Strategies to prepare for the future of payments

-In the year ahead, Deloitte predicts that payments companies will be making “big bets” on modernization, cloud computing, mergers and acquisitions (M&A), and collaboration with other industry players.
+In the year ahead, Deloitte predicts that payments companies will be making “big bets” on modernisation, cloud computing, mergers and acquisitions (M&A), and collaboration with other industry players.
 Explore the five payments trends that will be driving change, presenting challenges, and creating opportunities.

 - Payments trends 2020: Mastering a dynamic market